platomav/MCExtractor/README.md

 PyInstaller can freeze MC Extractor at all three platforms, it is simple to run and gets updated often.

-1. Make sure you have Python 3.5 installed
+1. Make sure you have Python 3.5+ installed
 2. Use pip to install colorama module
+3. Use pip to install PTable module
-3. Use pip to install pyinstaller module
+4. Use pip to install pyinstaller module
-4. Open a command prompt and execute:
+5. Open a command prompt and execute:

 > pyinstaller --clean --noconfirm --noupx --onefile --log-level=WARN --name MCE MCE.py